 The John H. Boner Community Center on Indianapolis’ near Eastside is where Davis began to not only set a new course for herself, but also to show others how to use their voices and their time to advocate for a better quality of life in Indianapolis neighborhoods.

-But what spurred James Taylor, executive director of Boner, to nominate Davis for the 100 Hero recognition stems from her work that celebrates and welcomes the diversity existing on the Eastside.
+But what spurred James Taylor, executive director of Boner, to nominate Davis for the 100 Heroes recognition was her work that celebrates and welcomes the diversity existing on the Eastside.

-Taylor describes how Davis helped bring under represented businesses, prospective customers and clients together at meetings where they learn how they can contribute to the neighborhood’s quality of life.
+Taylor described how Davis helped bring under-represented businesses, prospective customers and clients together at meetings where they learn how they can contribute to the neighborhood’s quality of life.

 In 2016, Davis encouraged the group to talk about the high number of ex-offenders returning to the community.
 The conversation led to hosting the first Reentry Expo of focused programming for returning neighbors and their families.

 Attended by about 100 people, the expo earned a local award for collaboration from the Indianapolis Neighborhood Resource Center.
 That led to national recognition in 2017 with a Neighborhood of the Year award for the Indianapolis neighborhood.